pfouilloux/github-pages-with-jekyll/_posts/2021-09-16-bullet-journaling-for-engineers.md

 ### Tips and techniques

 - In a leadership role, I've used a downward chevron to indicate I've delegated a task to one of my team.
 I also use this once I've put something in the team's backlog, as I don't need to keep track of it myself I don't want it cluttering things up.
-EXAMPLE PIC
 - Sometimes I get a blank page that needs to be skipped over for the next weekly log.
 I usually save a space for these in my index and use them to jot down some notes for a meeting, write up a test plan or scribble a quick systems design.
 By having them in my index I can just look for the first blank space in my book when I find myself in need of a page or two.